CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

  - the double-moment [SeifertBeheng2006](@cite) parametrization, which includes autoconversion, accretion, cloud and rain self-collection rates, breakup, terminal velocity and evaporation;
  - and other double-moment autoconversion and accretions schemes from [Wood2005](@cite) based on the works of [KhairoutdinovKogan2000](@cite), [Beheng1994](@cite), [TripoliCotton1980](@cite) and [LiuDaum2004](@cite).

-The microphysics variables are expressed as specific contents [kg/kg] and number densities [1/m^3]:
+The microphysics variables are expressed as specific contents [kg substance / kg air] and number densities [1 / m$^3$ air]:
   - `q_liq` - cloud water specific content,
   - `q_rai` - rain specific content,
   - `N_liq` - cloud droplets number density,